Discover the benefits of cryotherapy

 These Increased immune system function could be due to increased levels of adrenaline from cold exposure.

 May Increase Bone Health

 Some researchers have suggested that age-related decline in bone health is attributable to a loss in brown fat (discussed above).
 Thus, it stands to reason that regular cold exposure could be an important tool for maintaining bone health as we age.

-Norepinephrine is a powerful pain reliever, and is injected into the spines of patients in pain, each Cryotherapy session doubles, triples, or even quintuples the amount of norepinephrine in your body and brain
+Norepinephrine has more benefits still as it’s a powerful pain reliever, and in fact is injected into the spines of some patients in severe pain. each Cryotherapy session doubles, triples, or even quintuples the amount of norepinephrine in your body and brain

 Cold therapy provides more pain relief than popular, alternative interventions.